 Java ArrayList

 In this post, you will learn everything about the Java ArrayList class and its methods with examples.
-The below diagram shows the hierarchy of the ArrayList class in the Java collections framework.
+The diagram below shows the hierarchy of the ArrayList class in the Java Collections Framework.

-Keypoints of Java ArrayList class
+Key Points of Java ArrayList Class

 Unlike traditional arrays in Java, ArrayLists are dynamic and can grow or shrink as needed.
 This makes ArrayList a popular choice when working with an unknown number of objects.

-Implements List Interface:
+2. Implements List Interface

-ArrayList is a part of the Java Collections Framework and implements the List interface, providing all the functionalities of a typical list data structure.
+ArrayList is part of the Java Collections Framework and implements the List interface, providing all the functionalities of a typical list data structure.

-Supports Duplicate Elements:
+3. Supports Duplicate Elements

-Maintains Insertion Order:
+4. Maintains Insertion Order

 ArrayList maintains the order of object insertion.
 The element added first will be the first element of the ArrayList and so on.